thatmaceguy/thatmaceguy.github.io/collections/_posts/2020-07-30-gps-data-analysis-intro.md

 Yep, every pause is seen as a jog in the Distance vs Time plot (Time continued to increase but Distance did not).

 Let's make a new column with the instantaneous speed in meters per second at each data point and check out a histogram of the results.
-Then we'll calculate the total moving time by excluding records below a thresholve value.
+Then we'll calculate the total moving time by excluding records below a threshold value.
 We can run this test for a series of thresholds and see which aligns with RideWithGPS.

 ```python